Chenzixi1/DUG-DDNet/README.md

 CUDA_VISIBLE_DEVICES=0 python tools/plain_train_net.py --config runs/monoflex_depth.yaml --ckpt YOUR_CKPT  --eval
 ```

 You can also specify --vis when evaluation to visualize the predicted heatmap and 3D bounding boxes.
-The pretrained model for train/val split and logs are here.
+The pretrained model for train/val split is [here](https://pan.baidu.com/s/1w_QsYJGLedFrWpudMbFhNQ?pwd=bhq2) and logs are [here](https://pan.baidu.com/s/1ipfIBlK2RHxKaqxLNqdsJA?pwd=agre).

 **Note:** we observe an obvious variation of the performance for different runs and we are still investigating possible solutions to stablize the results, though it may inevitably due to the utilized uncertainties.